Mulled wine: 12 surprising health benefits of our favourite festive drink

 However, as is always the case with alcohol, remember to drink responsibly; too much alcohol can prove damaging to the heart.
 Or, y’know, opt for the red grape juice version: polyphenols can be found in grape juice, grape skin and grape seeds, too.

-It can help to prevent colds
+6. It could help to prevent colds

 Tis the season to get the sniffles – but, as it turns out, a weekly glass of mulled wine, alcoholic or non-alcoholic, could keep bugs firmly at bay.
 And it’s all thanks to the antioxidants packed inside red grapes; they fight off infections, and protect cells against the effects of free radicals.